lexibank/tlopo/out/vol3/chapter4.md

-POc also had two morphologically related forms &ast;saŋa and &ast;ma-saŋa that denoted branch- ing or forked structures.
-POc &ast;saŋa, a reflex of PMP &ast;saŋa 'bifurcation, to branch', appears to have been a nominal form referring to a fork in a tree or stick, as well as the crotch.
+POc also had two morphologically related forms _&ast;saŋa_ and _&ast;ma-saŋa_ that denoted branching or forked structures.
+POc _&ast;saŋa_, a reflex of PMP _&ast;saŋa_ 'bifurcation, to branch', appears to have been a nominal form referring to a fork in a tree or stick, as well as the crotch.
 The verbal reflex in Kosraean seems to be an innovation.

 <a id="p-96"></a>